Heals makes a start

 The day Ian Healy chirped into the world.
 The unbelievable savagery of Adam Gilchrist has tended to obscure Healy's outstanding contribution to Australia's resurgence in the late 1980s and 1990s.
 A wicketkeeper of the highest quality, particularly to Shane Warne, Healy was also a fiercely irritating counterattacker at No. 7.
 He retired in 1999 (after the selectors indicated that Gilchrist was going to take over his role in the Test team) to pursue a career as a forthright, insightful TV commentator.
 He made it to the team of the century named by the Australian board.

 Birth of the man who has scored two one-day double-centuries.
-Rohit Sharma holds the record for the highest individual one-day score - 264, against Sri Lanka in 2014 - but has struggled to translate that appetite for runs in Tests.
-His start was promising, scoring centuries in his first two Tests, at home, but in his next 16 innings he crossed fifty only twice.
+Rohit Sharma holds the record for the highest individual one-day score - 264, against Sri Lanka in 2014 - but has struggled to translate that appetite for runs into Test cricket.
+His start was promising, with centuries in his first two Tests, at home, but in his next 16 innings he crossed fifty only twice.
 In ODIs, he flourished once he was promoted up the order in 2013, scoring two half-centuries in the Champions Trophy and 209 against Australia later that year.
-In 2015, he scored his maiden T20I century, against South Africa.
+In 2015, he made his maiden T20I century, against South Africa.
+He also enjoyed considerable success as captain of Mumbai Indians in the IPL, leading them to the title in 2013 and 2015.

 A tragic century in Antigua.
 Gordon Greenidge and Desmond Haynes had added 296 in the fifth Test against India, and Greenidge was on 154 when he had to retire to visit his sick daughter in hospital.
 Sadly, she died two days later, and Greenidge was eventually adjudged to have retired not out, the only such scorecard entry in Test history.